Skip to content

 Understanding Santoku Knives

-Santoku, one of the three essential Japanese kitchen knives (alongside Gyuto and Kiritsuke), features a medium-length blade (5-7 inches) with a distinctive sheepsfoot design.
-This design lacks a pointy tip but offers sharpness for versatile use in slicing, dicing, and mincing.
-Santoku, meaning "three uses," emphasizes its capability to handle multiple kitchen tasks efficiently.
-The straight edge may require some adjustment for those used to Western chef's knives, but its versatility makes it an invaluable kitchen tool.
+Santoku, one of the three essential Japanese kitchen knives alongside Gyuto and Kiritsuke, features a medium-length blade (5-7 inches) with a distinctive sheepsfoot profile.
+The design lacks a pointed tip but offers versatile sharpness for slicing, dicing, and mincing.
+Santoku, meaning "three uses," reflects its capability across nearly every everyday kitchen task.
+The straight edge takes a little adjustment if you're used to a Western chef's knife, but the versatility more than makes up for it.

-The Hayami 180 combines a familiar chef's knife feel with a 33-layer Damascus VG-10 steel blade.
-Its antibacterial handle and semi-bolster ensure confidence and control during use.
+The Hayami 180 combines a familiar chef's-knife feel with a 33-layer Damascus VG-10 blade.
+Its antibacterial handle and semi-bolster deliver confidence and control during use.

 • Antibacterial handle